CS3398-Enceladus-Geysers/CS3398-Enceladus-Geysers/README.md

 End of Sprint 3 (FINAL SPRINT)

 Maria Jaramillo - I worked mainly on Main.java.
 I created the tile, main menu, and settings.
 Also worked on the transition between these scenes.
 The main thing I was able to accomplish from Sprint 2 into Sprint 3 was being able to have workable buttons and transitions for the title and main menu.
+Next step is to hopefully keep working on the game and improve it.